Going to AWS re:Invent 2024?

 Example: How to set up Kubernetes HPA

-Let’s walk through how to set up HPA for a simple demo application.
+Let’s walk through setting up HPA for a simple demo application.
 We’ll assume you’ve already got Kubectl and Helm installed and configured with a connection to a Kubernetes cluster.

 1. Create your app